department-of-veterans-affairs/vets-website/docs/schemaform/walkthrough.md

 ### Customization

-rjsf passes all field and widget components to `SchemaField` (and most other component) as a `registry` prop.
+rjsf passes all field and widget components to `SchemaField` (and most other components) as a `registry` prop.
 The fields and widgets in that registry can be overriden by passing components of the same name into the main `Form` component provided by the library.
 We have written our own versions of the following components:

 - `ObjectField`
 - `ArrayField`